gabroo/warble/README.md

 # Warble

 "Warble" is a command line interface that allows users to post Warbles (ie, Tweets), reply to specific Warbles, and read entire Warble threads, among other functions.
+Class project for [CSCI 499](https://raghavan.usc.edu/2020-spring-robust-software-design-and-implementation/) at USC.

 ## Setup